cogment/cogment-doc/docs/reference/cli/orchestrator.md

 -   an environment variable, e.g. `COGMENT_DEFAULT_PARAMS_FILE=./path/to/params.yaml`,
 -   it has no default value.

-### `directory_services`
+### `directory_endpoint`

-Cogment endpoint of the directory service (only one directory is accepted).
+Cogment endpoint of the directory service.
 It must be a [gRPC endpoint](../parameters.md#grpc-scheme).
-The directory service may be used to inquire about the location of services before a new trial starts, and to register the Orchestrator services.
-If not provided, the endpoints provided to the Orchestrator or in the parameters must not be discovery endpoints (i.e. must not require a directory).
+The directory will be used to register the orchestrator services, and to discover services for new trials.

+If not provided, the endpoints provided to the Orchestrator or in the parameters must _not_ be discovery endpoints (i.e. must not require a directory).
+And the Orchestrator will not auto register its services, in which case manual registration to the directory must be done, or an explicit address must be provided to access the Orchestrator.

 Can be specified as: